zcwilt/rest-api/docs/queryparser.rst

 Query Parser
 ============

-The query parser allows for complex filtering, sorting, use of child relations and more.
+The query parser allows for complex filtering, sorting, the use of child relations and more.

 Currently the filter parser supports